 No, not at all!
 We love CS geeks but in order to solve high impact problems, we need teams with a broad set of skills.
 We want people from all kinds of backgrounds including sociology, economics, public policy, public health, geography, physics, and chemistry.
 However, we do want you to have experience with programming, data analysis and a passion for making social impact.
 That means that applicants should have had some prior experience using a programming language (such as Python) to analyze data

 Yes, the fellowship is paid.
 The stipends are fixed but vary by the cost of living of the fellowship location.
-For Pittsburgh, the stipend is $10000 for the summer and should be more than enough to cover travel, housing, and other expenses over the summer.
+IT should be more than enough to cover travel, housing, and other expenses over the summer.

 While budgeting for the program, please keep in mind that the stipend qualifies as taxable income.
 Due to our large number of international fellows, we cannot advise on the tax implications related to the stipend.
 We recommend consulting with a lawyer for tax-related questions/concerns.